wbitt/Network-MultiTool/blogpost.md

 So I went ahead and created [praqma/network-multitool](https://hub.docker.com/r/praqma/network-multitool/).
 I am a RedHat fan, so I based my image on CENTOS:7 .
 Intially I had Apache as web server, but later I replaced it with nginx - nginx being very light weight and very fast.

+## Note about name/org change - Dec 2021:
+Earlier, I maintained this tool, as `praqma/network-multitool`.
+Praqma was bought by another company, and now the **"Praqma"** brand is being dismantled.
+This means the network-multitool's git and docker repositories must go.
+It was decided by the current representatives of the company to hand it over to me so I can continue maintaining it.
+So, except the small change in the repository name, nothing has changed.
+The docker repository to pull this image is now: [https://hub.docker.com/r/wbitt/network-multitool](https://hub.docker.com/r/wbitt/network-multitool)

 ## Example usage:
 This image can be used in any environment which allows you to run containers; docker, docker-swarm, kubernetes, etc. Here are few eamples on how you can run and use this image: